thepro2k/maliszewski-osu-skins/skin.md

-# Compilation of skins Maliszewski has used since around mid 2023 (which is when i started playing)
+# Compilation of skins Maliszewski has used, mostly from after mid 2023 (which is when i started playing)
  ‎ ‎
  # My profile: https://osu.ppy.sh/users/16323209
  ‎
 # - Includes skins malisz used on stream, in youtube videos and in twitter clips
 # - Most of the skins in this doc are remakes - either by members of the community or me (if you want credit for a remake you made, reach out)
 # - If you see (?) it means the real name of a skin in unknown
-# - Needless to say, this list is not perfect - whether I simply missed a skin or decided not to remake it  because I tought it was extremely ugly
+# - Needless to say, this list is not perfect - whether I simply missed a skin or decided not to remake it  because I thought it was extremely ugly
 # - If you have a skin thats not in this doc and want to contribute, DM me on discord and ill add it and find a way to credit you: gtb_sg